fangbim/fangbim/README.md

 ###

-<p align="left">✨ Creating bugs since in the mother's womb.<br>📚 Currently, I am learning about frontend web development using NextJS and am also interested in learning AI..<br>🎯 My goals are to become a highly skilled software developer and contribute significantly to the projects I work on.<br>🎲 Fun fact: I love playing games.</p>
+<p align="left">📚 Currently, I am learning about frontend web development using NextJS and am also interested in learning AI..<br>🎯 My goals are to become a highly skilled software developer and contribute significantly to the projects I work on.<br>🎲 Fun fact: I love playing games.</p>

 ###